 Source: Swiss Pass Information

 The third most important thing to realize is that, Swiss travel system makes sure that most of the times, you cannot cover more than one place on your check-list.
-One can attribute that to the difficult terrain but irrespective of the journey time the frequency of trains/buses etc. is at half an hour or one hour.
-Hence it becomes quite challenging to cover more than one place in a day!
+One can attribute that to the difficult terrain but irrespective of the journey time the frequency of trains/buses etc. to the places is at half an hour or one hour.
+Hence it becomes quite challenging to cover more than one place in entirety in a day!
 It is specially important for those travelling with babies or elderly people.
 Hence don’t try to rush around, relax and enjoy your vacation with an activity per day !!

-Also, be flexible.
+Lastly, be flexible.
 Especially successful visits to mountain tops depend a lot on the weather – which keeps changing quite frequently.
 Hence one cannot predict until the last day.
 Be ready to move the plans around such that you make most out of those sunny hours.

 For your information the details of my journey were: